We now explain the primary factoring process in simple terms for you to understand how it works and what it would cost

 How you are charged for the duration the invoice is unpaid by your customer is the second most critical number.
 Your volume of business done with the factoring company, your client concentration (having very few customers) and the creditworthiness of your customer(s) is the primary determining factor of this number.

 Keep in mind a factoring fee is not an APR or interest rate.
 Many times business owners are confused and apply interest rate formulas to factoring, but it just does not work that way.
 A factoring fee is similar to how your credit card might charge a monthly or daily set fee to have the account open.
 This is similar to how a factoring fee works.
 It is a percentage of the invoice amount.
 A factor applies a proportion of the invoice amount as their fee to you, which is as low as .79-2.29% for up to 30 days.

 Let us look at the example invoice factoring arrangement below:

 Your nursing staffing agency has an outstanding invoice for $100,000 from an excellent quality customer.
 The only problem with your customer is their payment term of 45 days.
 You are a staffing service based company with right, creditworthy customer.
 You will earn a 90% advance rate.
 Most of your expenses are payroll and it is important to make sure you have working capital consistently flowing in to pay your temp nurses and payroll taxes, suta, futa and workman’s comp premiums.

-Once the $100,000 invoice is verified, your nurse staffing company receives a same-day wire transfer of $90,000 into their bank from the factoring company.
+Once the $100,000 invoice is verified, your nurse staffing company receives a same-day wire transfer of $90,000 into your bank account from us, your factoring company.